 Serial vaccination programs ensure that the puppy's and kitten’s developing immune system has adequate exposure to the chosen vaccine antigens.
-This allows production of antibodies and generation of cell-mediated immune memory in the puppy's or kitten's own body that is needed to protect the animal from subsequent exposure to infectious agents in the future.
+This allows the production of antibodies and the generation of cell-mediated immune memory in the puppy's or kitten's own body that is needed to protect the animal from subsequent exposure to infectious agents in the future.

 All adult dogs and cats should then receive a booster for core vaccines 12 months after the last puppy or kitten vaccination.
 This, again, will ensure immunization of the dogs and cats that may not have adequately responded to the puppy or kitten vaccinations.

 WSAVA states that vaccination against the core diseases should not be more frequent than every three years, and non-core vaccines only as required by animals that have high exposure to other animals.
 If the animal is already immunized, frequent vaccination will not give extra protection.
 [1,2]

 Vaccines should only be administered to a patient that is healthy and is not immunocompromised, either because of a significant illness or immune-suppressive treatment such as cyclosporin .

 Above: Vaccines available in Singapore.
 Pic by LOLVet.

 According to the American Veterinary Medical Association (AVMA) vaccination principles :

 “When serological titers are used to help determine the vaccination/protection status of an animal, veterinarians should make sure these data have been clinically correlated to host-animal protection studies for the specific diseases and species being tested.